What is expected of me as a participant?

 Your time spent on participation will be spent on asynchronous communications (compose, post, wait, get responses) like blogging and commenting as well as synchronous activities (real-time) such as video calls.

 Synchronous online activities are tricky as it requires a lot for us all to make the same time available.
 Synchronous events in #DigPINS are scheduled through a poll of participant availability.
-Inevitably, finding a time that works for everyone is difficult but multiple meetings are offered to try to give everyone both synchronous and asynchronous experiences.
-When a synchronous meeting time does not work for a participant, facilitators encourage them to be creative with finding asynchronous ways to engage the community in the topic.
+Inevitably, finding a time that works for everyone is difficult and this year is particularly tricky as we have global partners who are ahead of us by six hours.
+When a synchronous meeting time does not work for a participant facilitators encourage them to be creative with finding asynchronous ways to engage the community in the topic.

 Backchannel to Public

-#DigPINS also blends the range of public context in which participants work over public and more closed spaces.
-This simply means that some online environments will be more open and public than others.
-For example posting to the blog is a space that is intended to be open and public space that can be viewed by anyone with the URL while communications in Slack are invite only.
-Our SNC cohort will have our own Slack channel and our partner cohorts will also have their own backchannels.
-Additionally, Slack provides a place for one to one communication between individuals – direct message.
+#DigPINS blends a range of public context; participants work over public and more closed spaces.
+This simply means that some online environments are intended to be more open and public than others.
+For example, posting to the blog is a space that is intended to be open and public which can be viewed by anyone with the URL, while communications in Slack are intended to only be seen by those in the Slack workspace.